boxcutter/ubuntu/README.md

 ## Overview

-This repository contains [Packer](https://packer.io/) templates for creating Ubuntu Vagrant boxes.
+This repository contains [Packer](https://packer.io/) templates for creating Ubuntu Vagrant boxes, currently the focus is on ubuntu Desktop 16.04.
+With the box you get:
+- Docker & docker images of Webgoat 7, Webgoat 8 and a few others
+- Zap (2.7.0)
+- nmap
+- Burproxy
 It is a fork of [boxcutter](https://github.com/boxcutter/ubuntu).

 ## Project status